Today I’m highlighting just a few of my favorite healthy packaged food favorites I like to keep around for quick meals and snacks for the family!

 I do love the dried white mulberries I mentioned, hence the banner image on this page!
 Dates and dried apricots are easy snack staples too.
 Did you know apricots are the only fruit where the healing benefits are actually amplified with drying?

-Sometimes I’ll eat an almond or rice cracker product or a little lentil or rice pasta.
+On occasion I may eat almond or rice crackers, or a little lentil, chickpea or rice pasta.
 Although it tastes good in the moment, it can leave me feeling bloated.
+That’s because legumes contain fat which burdens the liver and if you’re highly symptomatic, it’s best to go low to no fat for a while if possible.

 Whenever we eat something from a package, or a baked good, it does take longer to digest compared to fresh fruits and veggies.
 This means it can put an extra bit of burden on our livers, so just to be aware.